 7. Explore the fjords

 If you love the outdoors more than the mountains, take a day to get out and explore the fjords and nearby islands.
 There are several tour companies that will take you around to various villages and nature areas in the surrounding mountains, or you can rent a car and do it on your own.
 Head to the tourist information center in Tromsø to learn more about the different available options.
+Want more ideas on seeing these spectacular landscapes?
+Here are 7 more ways to see the fjords in Norway!

 8. Dash through the snow on a dog sled